ngageoint/rfi-generator/README.md

 ###Installation Instructions (for a *nix-based host):
 •	Clone the rfi_gen repo to your development machine

 •	Download and install the Play!
 Framework (version 1.2.4) at http://downloads.typesafe.com/releases/play-1.2.4.zip

-•	After unzipping, add the path to the unzipped location to your .bash_profile or .bashrc .
+•	After unzipping, add the path to the unzipped location to your .bash_profile or .bashrc

-•	Install MySQL (5+), and create a rfi_gen and rfi_gen_test database.
+•	Install MySQL (5+), and create a rfi_gen and rfi_gen_test database

-•	By default, the root user is used w/ “rfi_gen” password for connections to the aforementioned databases.
+•	By default, the root user is used w/ “rfi_gen” password for connections to the aforementioned databases

-•	Run “play dependencies” from the root of the code’s download location to download required dependencies.
+•	Run “play dependencies” from the root of the code’s download location to download required dependencies

 •	Run “./run.sh” to run the RFI Generator

-•	Open http://localhost:9000 to view the RFI Generator in your local web browser.
+•	Open http://localhost:9000 to view the RFI Generator in your local web browser

 ###Development Details and Integration